dribdat/dribdat/ABOUT.md

 _&gt; Does your project offer something like "easy hacks" to make it easy to get a foot into the project?_

 Yes, there is a getting started page which can also be customized by the hackathon organisers.
 The process of running hackathons itself, combining our experience in code, is something we have aimed to build into all parts of the tool to make the event format accessible to an even wider public.
-To run your own instance of Dribdat, there is an easy to use "deploy to Heroku" button on the GitHub page.
+To run your own instance of } dribdat {, there is an easy to use "deploy to Heroku" button on the GitHub page.

 _&gt; Please provide the page where we can find more information about the easy hacks._